Photo Credit: Bruce Newhouse.

 Also known as: Slender false brome, wood false brome

 False brome is spreading throughout the Willamette Valley at an alarming rate.
-Originally introduced to the region as an experimental forage plant in the late 1930s, it has become a significant nuisance species throughout the mid-Willamette Valley.
+Originally introduced to the region as an experimental forage plant in the late 1930s, it grows in a variety of habitats and outcompetes native plants in forest understories and oak woodlandsOak Woodlands A mix of oak trees and shrubs..

 |Life Cycle:||Perennial (life cycle lasts more than one year)|